emoacht/WpfMonitorAware/README.md

  - PerMonitorDpiWindow: Per-Monitor DPI aware window.

  - PerMonitorDpiBehavior: Behavior to make a window Per-Monitor DPI aware.
-This behavior is derived from System.Windows.Interactivity.Behavior<T> and so requires System.Windows.Interactivity.dll.
+This behavior is derived from System.Windows.Interactivity.Behavior and so requires System.Windows.Interactivity.dll.

  - PerMonitorDpiProperty: Attached property to make a window Per-Monitor DPI aware.